-This course explores case issues and philosophies as they relate to personal and professional accountability in the public safety environment.
+This course will focus on exploring case issues and philosophies as they relate to personal and professional accountability in the public safety environment.
+(3 credits)

 - ENG 101: English Composition 1